nodejs/build/doc/process/jenkins_job_configuation_access.md

-Since the ability to modify jobs opens up new attack vectors, we ask that the workgroups limit this access to those individuals that require it, and when appropriate the length, of time access is granted.
+Since the ability to modify jobs opens up new attack vectors, we ask that the workgroups limit this access to those individuals that require it, and when appropriate, the length of time access is granted.

 In the case of granting access to edit jobs the following